The BedJet is one of the most intriguing sleep products I’ve tried, promising to both cool or heat your bed as the seasons change.

 How it feels

 It’s impressively effective, and like the cooling setting, kind of unnecessary to use the maximum heat settings unless your bedroom is a frozen icebox.

 It was nice to have such effective heating without the smell of dust or lint (thanks to the ceramic stone).
 And it’s good to know that there are no wires or electricity in the bed with you.

 My partner loved the heating, as she’s less than fond of the colder nights here in England.
 So for her, the heating is perfect; it keeps her feet warm, her body cozy, and stops her waking up in the night feeling chilly.

-The manufactures claim the BedJet has the highest level of safety for an air heating device.
+The manufacturers claim the BedJet has the highest level of safety for an air heating device.
 The ceramic stone doesn’t get hot enough to cause problems, the casing is cool to touch and there are no wires in your bed.

 There are also several auto shut-off features which add an extra layer of safety; the turbo heat, for example, can only be used for 5 minutes in every 30.